-Following graduation from Yale, Georgetown and an international business career in Europe, Africa and the US, Walter settled in France with his wife and four children and attended the Rachmaninoff conservatory.
+Following graduation from Yale, Georgetown and an international business career, Walter settled in France with his wife and four children and attended the Rachmaninoff conservatory.
 He has since re-dedicated himself to teaching, to performing and to writing about music and the piano.

-Walter specializes in the “French school,” notably Chopin, Fauré, Debussy and Ravel.
+Walter specializes in the “French school,” notably Chopin, Fauré, Debussy and Ravel, and has an abiding passion for Bach, Schubert, Brahms and Rachmaninoff.
 He performs regularly in public and private settings in France and abroad.
 In 2018, Walter started a highly acclaimed concert lecture tour on Chopin in the historic “New Athens” quarter in Paris, home to Chopin and other luminaries of the Romantic Movement.

 Walter’s blog, “Lessons From the Piano," reflects upon inspiring life lessons from his teachers, including his father, a prominent surgeon and gifted pianist and organist, as well as from his own wealth of experience as a pianist, father, teacher and business executive.
 It’s a must-read for musicians and non-musicians alike — parents of music students, professionals who work hard to pursue their artistic interests — in short, lovers of all things music and the piano.